The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 TIPS – short for Treasury Inflation-Protected Securities – are a kind of U.S. government bond that can help safeguard your wealth from inflation.
 TIPS are indexed to inflation, so as prices rise, your investment principal increases, protecting any investment you’ve made in the bonds.
-With inflation roaring at multi-decade highs, TIPS can help you maintain your purchasing power.
+With inflation still well above the Federal Reserve’s long-term target of 2 percent, TIPS can help you maintain your purchasing power.

 Here’s what you need to know about TIPS and how they work to protect your money.

 What are TIPS and how do they work?